intentor/adic/README.md

 }
 ```

+**Note:** when registering a command, it's placed on the container, so it's easier to resolve it and its dependencies.

 It's also possible to register all commands under the same namespace by calling the `RegisterCommands()` method on the container and passing the full name of the namespace:

 ```cs